esinyigit/Prediction-of-Surgical-Durations-Using-Interpretable-Machine-Learning-Methods/README.md

 Only a small synthetic dataset is provided in `data/sample_synthetic_surgeries.csv`.
 This file is artificial and is included only to demonstrate how the code works.

-Do not upload real patient, hospital, staff, or surgical records to GitHub.

 ## How to Run

 First, install the required Python packages: